vuejs/rfcs/active-rfcs/0033-router-navigation-failures.md

 There are a few different navigation failures, to be able to react differently in your code

-Navigation failures can be differentiated through a `type` property.
+Navigation failures can be differentiated through a `type` property **although you don't need to directly check it**.
 All possible values are hold by an `enum`, `NavigationFailureType`:

-- `cancelled`: `next(false)` inside of a navigation guard or a newer navigation took place while another one was ongoing.
+- `aborted`: a newer navigation took place while the current one was ongoing.
+- `cancelled`: `next(false)` inside of a navigation guard.
 - `duplicated`: Navigating to the same location as the current one will cancel the navigation and not invoke any Navigation guard.

 On top of the `type` property, navigation failures also expose `from` and `to` properties, exactly like `router.afterEach`